sci-search-gang/scientific-weibo/README.md

 Contributing
 ============

 We welcome any and all contributions.
-Feel free to tackle any of the unasigned outstanding issues :)
+Feel free to tackle any of the unassigned outstanding issues :)